MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/arcs.md

 Despite the simplicity of that definition, there is no way to define an arc-drawing function that satisfies every need, and hence, no consensus among graphics systems of the best way to draw an arc.
 For this reason, the `SKPath` class does not restrict itself to just one approach.

-`SKPath` defines an `AddArc` method, five different `ArcTo` methods, and two relative `RArcTo` methods.
+`SKPath` defines an [`AddArc`](xref:SkiaSharp.SKPath.AddArc*) method, five different [`ArcTo`](xref:SkiaSharp.SKPath.ArcTo*) methods, and two relative [`RArcTo`](xref:SkiaSharp.SKPath.RArcTo*) methods.
 These methods fall into three categories, representing three very different approaches to specifying an arc.
 Which one you use depends on the information available to define the arc, and how this arc fits in with the other graphics that you're drawing.

 ## The Angle Arc

 The angle arc approach to drawing arcs requires that you specify a rectangle that bounds an ellipse.
-The arc on the circumference of this ellipse is indicated by angles from the center of the ellipse making the beginning of the arc and its length.
+The arc on the circumference of this ellipse is indicated by angles from the center of the ellipse that indicate the beginning of the arc and its length.
 Two different methods draw angle arcs.
 These are the [`AddArc`](xref:SkiaSharp.SKPath.AddArc(SkiaSharp.SKRect,System.Single,System.Single)) method and the [`ArcTo`](xref:SkiaSharp.SKPath.ArcTo(SkiaSharp.SKRect,System.Single,System.Single,System.Boolean)) method:

 ```csharp
 public void AddArc (SKRect oval, Single startAngle, Single sweepAngle)